Please Stop Believing that Your Child Will be Happier Without You

 What Scientific Research Says About Adoptees and Their Happiness

-I just made available two studies I had on adoptees and the risk of suicide.
+I just made available three studies I had on adoptees and the risk of suicide.

 - One is from 2001: Adoption as a Risk Factor for Attempted Suicide During Adolescence.